Eldeston/Creative-Computing/Year 2 - Semester 2/1 - Mobile App Dev/Documents/Obsidian - A Note Taking App Analysis.md

 # Introduction

-Obsidian is a highly customizable note taking app that utilizes Markdown to write down notes efficiently.
+Obsidian is a free, powerful, and customizable note taking app that utilizes Markdown to write down notes efficiently.
+Note takers write their notes using the Markdown pipeline to write efficiently while offering great customization.

+Obsidian offers a wide variety of features to the user on top of the existing Markdown pipeline.
+The Markdown pipeline features basic styles for text as well as for 6 heading levels, unordered and ordered lists, quotation blocks, code blocks, tables, and more.
+The key feature of Obsidian is its graph view, similar to a mind map which will be discussed later.

+Obsidian is available in iOS, Android, Mac, Windows, and Linux systems.
+Obsidian has paid plans for device synchronization cross platform.
+Obsidian can use plugins to add on top of the existing features Obsidian has or make one yourself anywhere on any device.

 # Purpose - Who is it for?
 ## Targeted Audience